oalders/enough-docker-to-be-dangerous/slides.md

 $ docker run -it --rm -v $PWD:/precious rust:slim-buster bash
 root@053303aac27e:/# rustc --version
 rustc 1.71.0 (8ede3aae2 2023-07-12)
-root@053303aac27e:/# cd precious && cargo test
+root@053303aac27e:/# cd precious && "do stuff"
  ```

 Note:

-* Now you have a Rust development environment without having to configure it locally
+* Now you have a Rust development environment without having to configure it
+  locally
+* I won't demonstrate it here because it takes far too long to download all of
+  the dependencies.

 ---